SSH Certificate Authentication

 permit-user-rc

-The Banyan Desktop App also updates the SSH Config file with the correct setting to access your SSH servers.
+The desktop app also updates the SSH Config file with the correct setting to access your SSH servers.
 The location of the SSH Config file depends on the Operating System of the device:

 Operating System SSH Config File Location